jonsorlii/football-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To run this program, you will need to have Node.js installed
+## To run this program, you need to have Node.js installed
 You can install it here: https://nodejs.org/en/download/ Check Node.js version in terminal with command: node -v